Do I need to have had both my Covid jabs to be covered?

-- Are you currently undergoing any treatment for this or is any planned?
+- Are you currently undergoing treatment for this or is any treatment planned?

 - How long ago was your first remission?

-- Have there been any relapses in the last three years?
+- Have you had any relapses in the last three years?

 - Has bone marrow (or stem cell) transplantation been performed?

-- Are you taking strong painkillers every day for this condition?
+- Are you taking strong painkillers daily for this or any other condition?

 - What was your most recent haemoglobin level?

-- Have you required any hospital treatment for this condition in the last 12 months?
+- Have you required hospital treatment in the last 12 months?

-- In the last 12 months has this condition failed to respond to any drugs?
+- In the last 12 months, has this condition failed to respond to drug treatment?